drm-nl/azurefinops.github.io/README.md

 For many organizations, cloud is treated as an IT area alone; this is a mistake.
 Cloud technology, with its capacity to provide real-time data about usage and spend (and, through tagging, business insight) is an opportunity for the entire enterprise - and particularly personnel in value chain and finance - to finally have a comprehensive understanding of how the technology investment is performing.
 Azure Cost Management for Busy People can be your guide to learning how.

+This Microsoft video (click on the image) provides an overview of Azure Cost Management

+# Optimizing cloud investments in Azure Cost Management

 <a href="https://youtu.be/cSNPoAb-TNc?si=n3b12iEuzoA3V50Z
 " target="_blank"><img src="https://acmpstor.blob.core.windows.net/acmpblob1/Azure-Cost-Management-Banner.png"
 alt="Azure Cost Management Quick Guide" width="240" height="180" border="10" /></a>